allront/modelops-sas-tensorflow-workflow-manager-openshift/README.md

-# A SAS Workflow prototype to Push Docker Image on OpenShift remotely
+# Deploy a Tensorflow model versioned in SAS Model Manager on Red Hat OpenShift Container Platform

 The goal of this scenario is to answer just one question: